The Memorial Amphitheatre

 Crosstown Identity

-The district, often called "Crosstown," is the hinge between Gastown and the Central Business District.
-It is defined by "rough-luxe" aesthetics, surrounded by Edwardian heavyweights like the Dominion Building and the Sun Tower.
-This zone also hosts premium private venues like The Permanent and The Kent, offering "industrial chic" alternatives to hotel ballrooms.
+The district, often called "Crosstown," sits between Gastown and the Central Business District.
+It is surrounded by early-20th-century landmarks, including the Dominion Building and the Sun Tower.
+This zone also hosts private event spaces like The Permanent and The Kent, both former banking halls.

 Event Logistics